jonnonz1/nz-statute-book/acts/public/2000/bail-act-2000.md

 (2) If the proceedings for the offence with which the defendant is charged are transferred to the High Court, any application for an order varying or revoking any condition of bail or substituting or imposing any other condition of bail must be made to the court to which the proceedings have been transferred.
 (3) A Registrar may exercise the power conferred by subsection (1) to make an order if the prosecutor agrees.
 (4) If a court or Registrar has, in granting bail to any defendant, imposed the condition that the defendant report to the Police at such time or times and at such place or places as the court or Registrar orders, any Registrar may, on the application of the defendant, make an order varying the time or times or the place or places at which the defendant is required to so report.
-(5) If a District Court or Registrar varies or revokes any condition of bail or substitutes or imposes any other condition of bail under subsection (1), the following provisions apply:
+(5) If the District Court or a Registrar varies or revokes any condition of bail or substitutes or imposes any other condition of bail under subsection (1), the following provisions apply:
   (a) if the defendant is present at the court, the Registrar must—
     (i) as soon as is reasonably practicable prepare a new notice of bail setting out the conditions of bail as amended (if any); and
     (ii) be satisfied that the defendant understands the conditions of bail; and